Snap-sec/blog/_posts/2022-12-27-Lastpass-Breach.md

 ### Timeline of events.

-On 25 August company notified customers of an unusual activity in its development server.
+**On August 25,** the company notified customers of unusual activity in its development server.
 Company said that they have already deployed contingency measures and additional security measures.
-Initial investigation revealed that unauthorized actor/actors were able to gain access to development environment via compromised developer account.
+Initial investigation revealed that unauthorized actor/actors were able to gain access to the development environment via a compromised developer account.
 Attackers were able to steal source code and some technical information.
-Company claimed that no user data was compromised and vaults were secured with encryption.
+Company claimed that no user data was compromised and that vaults were secured with encryption.

 This poses a question: **”Is access to company source code high security threat?”**
 The answer is Yes.
-Source code and other technical information that was stolen from lastpass gave attackers an idea of architecture that is running behind the software.
+Source code and other technical information that was stolen from LastPass gave attackers an idea of the architecture that is running behind the software.
 This information may reveal where certain data is stored and other resources that company uses.
-Since attackers have the source code, they will look hard into it to find any potential weakness in system that can be later used in further attacks.
+Because attackers have access to the source code, they will thoroughly examine it to identify any potential flaws in the system that can be exploited in future attacks.

-**On 15 Sept,** company said they have concluded the investigation in partnership with 'Mandiant'.
-And revealed that attackers had access to development environment for four days.
-During these days attackers were able to steal source code and other company information but there was no evidence that attackers tampered with company software code or any user data was compromised.
+**On Sept 15,** the company announced that it had completed the investigation in collaboration with Mandiant. and revealed that attackers had access to the development environment for four days.
+During these days, attackers were able to steal source code and other company information, but there was no evidence that attackers tampered with company software code or that any user data was compromised.

 “Our investigation revealed that the threat actor’s activity was limited to a four-day period in August 2022,” LastPass said in an update on the breach.
 “During this timeframe, the LastPass security team detected the threat actor’s activity and then contained the incident.
 There is no evidence of any threat actor activity beyond the established timeline.”

-**On 30 November,** company again notified customers of a security incident that involved possible data breach.
+**On November 30,** company again notified customers of a security incident that involved a possible data breach.
 LastPass disclosed it is investigating a recent incident where someone using information obtained during the August intrusion managed to access source code and unspecified customer data stored within an unnamed third-party cloud storage service.
 LastPass did not disclose what kind of customer data the attacker might have accessed but maintained that its products and services remained fully functional.
 The new breach at LastPass suggests that attackers may have accessed more data from the company in August than previously thought.

-**On 22 December,** LastPass issued an update on the previous security incident, acknowledging that a recent cyberattack has resulted in the theft of customer data.
-Company said that attackers used the previously compromised data to target another employee, obtaining credentials and keys which were used gain access to and decypt the storage volumes within the cloud-based storage service.
-The 3rd party cloud storage was used to store archived backups of company's production data.
-Attackers were able to copy the archived backups of basic data of customers as well as customer vault data
+**On December 22,** LastPass issued an update on the previous security incident, acknowledging that a recent cyberattack had resulted in the theft of customer data.
+The company said that attackers used the previously compromised data to target another employee, obtaining credentials and keys that were used to gain access to and decrypt the storage volumes within the third-party cloud-based storage service.
+This third-party cloud storage was used to store archived backups of company’s production data.
+Attackers were able to copy the archived backups of basic customer data as well as customer vault data.

 ## What data was stolen?